Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: Results and Analysis

-The above observations verify the mechanism of SDMVC to boost clustering performance, i.e., by performing the proposed multi-view discriminative feature learning, SDMVC can globally utilize the discriminative and complementary information while overcoming the negative impact on clustering performance caused by some views with unclear clustering structures.

-\textbf{Convergence and Parameter}.
-As shown in Figure \ref{fig:KLLOSS}(b), the algorithm has good convergence property after each update of the target distribution.
-Since the Aligned Rate of SDMVC is calculated in an unsupervised manner, we advise stopping training by taking a high value, such as $90\%$, to guarantee the multi-view clustering consistency.
-The setting of the trade-off coefficient $\gamma$ follows those methods (e.g., \cite{guo2017improved} and \cite{xu2020deep}) with a trade-off strategy between clustering and reconstruction, i.e., $\gamma=0.1$.
-Therefore, SDMVC has no hyper-parameters that need to be carefully tuned.
+It is not difficult to find that both the objectives of Eq. (\ref{eq:Lr}) and Eq. (\ref{eq:Lc}) are convex functions.
+Consequently, our algorithm has good convergence property after each update of the target distribution as shown in Fig. \ref{fig:Convergence}.
+Since the Aligned Rate of our method is calculated in an unsupervised manner, we advise stopping training by taking a high value of Aligned Rate, such as $90\%$, to guarantee the multi-view clustering consistency.